-Three ideas for making adoption of new software easier
+Three ideas for making adoption of new software easier for your team.

 So, you've done the evaluation, tested the options and built your business case.
 Now the challenge is thinking through how to make the implementation of new market research software as seamless as possible.
 Here are three essential considerations: